Chapter 5A.01 Regulation and Licensing of Dogs

 A fee of five dollars is due for each City of Scotland Dog License issued.

-Upon satisfactory proof that a City of Scotland Dog License has been lost, a fee of two dollars is due for a replacement.
+Upon satisfactory proof that a City of Scotland Dog License has been lost, a fee of three dollars is due for a replacement.

 5A.0102 Dog at Large